|

 75 Sandler Road, Percelia, Johannesburg

-Core business offering: Itatec supplies access control and clocking systems with advanced time and attendance software, customised to meet users’ requirements, and multi-site systems with communication over the cellphone network and Internet.
+Core business offering: Itatec supplies access control and clocking systems with advanced time and attendance software, customised to meet users’ requirements, as well as multi-site systems that communicate over cellphone networks and the Internet.

 |